PadmarajBhat/Cloud/Developing Applications with Google Cloud Platform.md

   * Service Account: associated with application rather to a indivisual
   * G suite domain: virtual group of all the indivisuals of an organization
   * Cloud identity domain: virtual group of all the indivisual of an organization but do not have G suite access.

+  * Permission:  which application has what access on which resources
+  * role: is collection of permission.
+User is given with a role so that set of permissions are allowed to him
+      * Primitive : roles across project
+      * Predefined : roles associated with specific resources